Wildlife

 • AAP has already taken in over 900 confiscated animals in the period 2001-2021.

-• AAP has set up the special Born to be Wild project to protect the Barbary macaque against poaching, illegal trade and habitat destruction.
+• AAP has set up the Born to be Wild project to protect the Barbary macaque against poaching, illegal trade and habitat destruction.

 • Thanks in part to AAP’s efforts, the Barbary macaque has had the highest possible protection status since 2016.
 This means that this critically endangered species may no longer be taken from the wild for trade.